chalmers-revere/opendlv.core/usecases/stable/documentationcamera/calibrate.documentationcamera/README.md

 This folder provides the instructions for viewing the live image video of a V4L camera.
 This can be used for adjusting the mounting of a camera in the car and needs to be run on a system with a screen.
 The following micro-services are included: odsupercomponent, health, proxy-camera. odsupercomponent is used for software component lifecycle management in OpenDaVINCI. health checks the status of device nodes. proxy-camera activates the camera and displays a pop-up window with the live image.

-### Check for Camera Devices
+## Setup Camera Device

 Camera devices are listed in `/dev`.
 To check whether the camera is successfully attached, do

     $ ls /dev/video*

 which should give you the list of attached cameras.
+If the attached camera is not `/dev/video0`, modify the left side of the device mapping of `proxy-camera` in `docker-compose.yml`.
+For example if your camera device is `/dev/video2`, change the mapping from

+    devices:
+        - /dev/video0:/dev/video0

+to

+    devices:
+        - /dev/video2:/dev/video0

+The right side of the mapping shall not be changed.

-### Start the usecase
+## Start the usecase

 To start the usecase, run